vinkrish/interview-reference/docs/reactJS.md

     A higher-order component is a function that takes a component and returns a new component.

     HOC’s allow you to reuse code, logic and bootstrap abstraction.
 HOCs are common in third-party React libraries.
 The most common is probably Redux’s connect function.
 Beyond simply sharing utility libraries and simple composition, HOCs are the best way to share behavior between React Components.
 If you find yourself writing a lot of code in different places that does the same thing, you may be able to refactor that code into a reusable HOC.

-8. **What is the difference between state and props?**

-    The state is a data structure that starts with a default value when a Component mounts.
-It may be mutated across time, mostly as a result of user events.

-    Props (short for properties) are a Component’s configuration.
-Props are how components talk to each other.
-They are received from above component and immutable as far as the Component receiving them is concerned.
-A Component cannot change its props, but it is responsible for putting together the props of its child Components.
-Props do not have to just be data — callback functions may be passed in as props.

-    There is also the case that we can have default props so that props are set even if a parent component doesn’t pass props down.

 9. **What are the differences between a class component and functional component?**